liuzz10/hexo-blog/source/_posts/how-to-start-hexo.md

   - programming
 ---

 Since Google Analytics(GA) changed the layout, some tutorials are too old to follow.
-So I'm writing a new one.
+So I'm writing an up-to-date one.

 # Prerequisites

 You should have installed Hexo and had the site deployed already (so you should have a site url).

 Not sure how to use Hexo and deploy to GitHub Pages?
-Follow this [instruction](https://gist.github.com/btfak/18938572f5df000ebe06fbd1872e4e39).
+Follow this [tutorial](https://gist.github.com/btfak/18938572f5df000ebe06fbd1872e4e39).

 # Instructions